ArekX/RestFn/docs/ops/map.md

 ## Typical Usage

-You can use this operation in conjuction with other expresison to result key-value lists which you can use in applications for filtering, validation or just list showing.
+You can use this operation in conjunction with other expression to result key-value lists which you can use in applications for filtering, validation or just list showing.